SublimeLinter/SublimeLinter-xmllint/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-xmllint.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-xmllint)

-This linter plugin for [SublimeLinter][docs] provides an interface to [xmllint](http://xmlsoft.org/xmllint.html).
+This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [xmllint](http://xmlsoft.org/xmllint.html).
 It will be used with files that have the “XML” syntax.

 ## Installation
-SublimeLinter 3 must be installed in order to use this plugin.
-If SublimeLinter 3 is not installed, please follow the instructions [here][installation].
+SublimeLinter must be installed in order to use this plugin.

-### Linter installation
+Please use [Package Control](https://packagecontrol.io) to install the linter plugin.

 Before using this plugin, you must ensure that `xmllint` is installed on your system.
 On recent versions of Mac OS X, `xmllint` comes pre-installed.
 To install `xmllint` on other platforms, do the following:

 1. On Linux: